The Cost of Perfection for Matchings in Graphs: Introduction

 Unfortunately, from the computer graphics perspective, some pairs of triangles lead to undesirable quadrilaterals (for example, when the triangles are skinny or lie on very different planes).
 A natural extension to the cubic graph model assigns a weight to each edge (i.e., to each pair of adjacent triangles), which expresses how desirable the corresponding quadrilateral is.
 In Figure~\ref{fig:bunny} (middle and right) we can compare the results when two different weight functions are used to create quadrangular meshes, observe that the middle one has more skinny quadrilaterals than the right one.
 However, even when using good weight functions, an inherent difficulty arises: The maximum weight matching may not be a perfect matching.

 In this paper, we study the relationship between these two types of matchings, in order to understand how much worse (in terms of total weight) we do by selecting the maximum weight perfect matching instead of the maximum weight matching.
+The interest of such study goes beyond the original computer graphics application, raising intriguing theoretical questions.

 We provide bounds for the ratio between the maximum weight of a perfect matching and the maximum weight of a matching.
 We take advantage of the existing rich literature about bridgeless cubic graphs, a historical graph class much studied in the context of important graph theory conjectures, such as: The Four Color Conjecture~\cite{Appel}, the Berge-Fulkerson Conjecture, and the Cycle Double Cover Conjecture~\cite{Celmins}.
 We formalize the aforementioned concepts in the next paragraphs, after some definitions.

 Let $G=(V,E)$ be a connected undirected graph.
 A \emph{bridge} is an edge $uv \in E$ such that all paths between $u$ and $v$ go through $uv$.
 A graph is \emph{bridgeless} if it has no bridges.
-A graph is \emph{cubic} if every vertex has degree exactly $3$.
+A graph is \emph{$\Delta$-regular} if every vertex has degree exactly $\Delta$.
+A $3$-regular graph is called a \emph{cubic} graph.
 A cubic graph is bridgeless if and only if it is biconnected~\cite{bm}.

-A \emph{matching} in $G$ is a set $M \subset E$ such that no two edges in $M$ share a common vertex.
+A \emph{matching} in $G$ is a set $M \subseteq E$ such that no two edges in $M$ share a common vertex.
 Recall that given a matching $M$ in a graph $G$, we say that $M$ \emph{saturates} a vertex $v$ and that vertex $v$ is \emph{$M$-saturated}, if some edge of $M$ is incident to $v$~\cite{bm}.
 A matching $P$ is \emph{perfect} if $|P| = |V|/2$.
 A matching is \emph{maximal} if it is not a subset of any other matching and is \emph{maximum} if it has maximum cardinality.
-A cubic graph $G$ is \emph{Tait-colorable} if the edges of $G$ can be partitioned into three perfect matchings.
-All Tait-colorable graphs are bridgeless~\cite{bm}.
+A cubic graph $G$ is \emph{Tait-colorable} if the edges of $G$ can be partitioned into three perfect matchings, all Tait-colorable graphs are bridgeless~\cite{bm}.
+A \emph{snark} is a bridgeless cubic graph that is not Tait-colorable and the smallest snark is the Petersen graph~\cite{isaacs75}.

 Let $w : E \rightarrow \RE^+$ be the \emph{weight} of the edges.
 It will be convenient to allow for the weight of some edges to be zero as long as there is at least one edge with nonzero weight.
 Given a subset $E' \subseteq E$, we refer to the quantity $w(E') = \sum_{e \in E'} w(e)$ as the \emph{weight} of $E'$.
 A \emph{maximum weight matching} is a matching $M^*(G)$ of maximum possible weight in $G$.
 A \emph{maximum weight perfect matching} is a perfect matching $P^*(G)$ of maximum possible weight (among all perfect matchings of $G$).
 Given a graph $G$ which admits a perfect matching, we define